raybrown04/collabflow/docs/MCP-Servers.md

 2. **Retrieve Knowledge**: Before searching external sources, check if the information is already in the memory graph.
 3. **Update Knowledge**: Keep the memory graph up-to-date by updating entities when new information is available.
 4. **Organize Knowledge**: Use entity types and relations to organize knowledge in a structured way.
+5. **Fallback Mechanism**: Implement fallback mechanisms for when the MCP server is not available.
+6. **Error Handling**: Implement proper error handling for MCP operations.

 ---